timtijmen2/Moderator-Guide/ledger.md

 _**WARNING: These commands are very powerfull and dont have any warning system!
 It is adviced you use the `preview` command when running these commands.**_

 ## Preview
+The Preview command lets you see what you are rolling back before you actually do.
+This preview will only be visible to you and shows you what the world will look like after you have run the rollback command.

+### Start preview:
+The preview command can be used to view both rollback and restore commands.

+To start a preview run `/ledger preview rollback <parameters>` or `/ledger preview rollback <parameters>` respectively.